 Joule's integrated systems approach spans biology, process development, bioprocessing and engineering to ensure that our technology platform is commercial-ready.
 This includes development of our modular SolarConverter® system, which enables direct fuel and chemical production in a single-step, continuous process.
 It achieves high net energy gains while managing the photon capture, CO2 delivery and mixing, thermal management, product synthesis and initial separation in an efficient, direct-to-end-product™ process.
 The system is designed for ease of installation and expansion in modular increments, making it scalable and customizable to targeted output levels based on solar insolation, land and waste CO2 availability.

-Joule's unique combination of genome and process engineering has enabled a technology platform that is capable of making multiple end products, including paraffinic alkanes that can be blended with conventional diesel in high concentrations and can also be refined to make renewable jet fuel.
+Joule's unique combination of genome and process engineering has enabled a technology platform that is capable of making multiple end products, including paraffinic alkanes that can be blended with conventional diesel, jet fuel and gasoline.
 Our products will include Sunflow-E, Sunflow-D and value-added chemicals, directly targeting multi-billion dollar opportunities across the oil, chemical and consumer industries.

 The modular design of our SolarConverter system enables ease of scale from hundreds to thousands of acres with high, predictable productivities that off-set capital costs.
 In addition, Joule's readily-available inputs of sunlight, waste CO2 and non-potable water create the potential to meet massive demand without the scalability constraints that hinder biofuels.